zhangwei2015/Multi-omics/BFM-ash/BFM-ash_Disease/README.md

 Introduction

 This program is used to calculate the distance of different groups(patients & peer) based on multi-omics network, including distance calculation of BFM and sub-BFM.
+Note: now the database is just an example data, not the complete data required!!!

 System Requirement
 1. It runs on 64-bit Linux systems.